mathigon/textbooks/content/sequences/content.md

 days you’ve reached $100.
 After less than a month you’re making more than 1 million per day, and after 2 months you’d have made more than _all the money on Earth_. :1f4b0: :1f37e: :1f911:

+{.todo} Exponential growth can be truly XXXXX.
+Even if they start really slowly, they will eventually speed up a lot, and overtake any possible linear model.
+Most importantly, us humans tend to be very bad at estimating just _how fast_ exponential models can grow.
+Or are we?

 ---
 > id: chessboard